apache/mesos/docs/persistent-volume.md

 ```

 We can create a persistent volume from the 2048 MB of disk resources by sending
-the following `Offer::Operation` message via the `acceptOffers` API.
+an `Offer::Operation` message via the `acceptOffers` API.
-`Offer::Operation::Create` has a `volumes` field which we specify with the
+`Offer::Operation::Create` has a `volumes` field which specifies the persistent
-persistent volume information.
+volume information.
 We need to specify the following:

-1. ID of the persistent volume which needs to be unique per role on each slave.
+1. The ID for the persistent volume; this must be unique per role on each slave.
 1. The non-nested relative path within the container to mount the volume.
 1. The permissions for the volume.
 Currently, `"RW"` is the only possible value.